pommicket/ted/README.md

 A text editor.

-**ted is still very new, and there are almost certainly bugs.
-I don't recommend using this as your main text editor yet.**
+**ted is still very new.
+There is no nice installer yet (if you want ted, you'll have to build it from source).
+I'll release installers after testing it a bit more to try to find any bugs there might be.**

 <img src="ted.png">

-To install ted, you will need to build it from source (see below).
-Eventually there will be a nice installer, but only when it's stable and bug-free enough for ordinary use.

 ## Why?